AlainJoss/portfolio-optimizer/README.md

-# POSM
-Portfolio Optimisation with Spectral Measures
+# Portfolio Optimisation with Spectral Measures